What’s A Sustainable Diet?

 What’s The Environmental Impact?

 The other impact of a sustainable diet is the human impact.
-More than 3 billion people around the globe suffer food insecurity.
-But, at the same time countries like America waste 108 billion pounds of food, or 40% of our food supply yearly.
+More than 3 billion people around the globe suffer from food insecurity.
+But, at the same time, countries like America waste 108 billion pounds of food, or 40% of our food supply yearly.
 Statistics like that show just how poorly managed our food systems are and the shocking disparity between those who are food secure and those who are not.
-If we can better manage our food supply, distribution and waste we can have a better opportunity to tackle issues like food insecurity.
+If we can better manage our food supply, distribution, and waste, we can have a better opportunity to tackle issues like food insecurity.

 How Can I Eat Sustainably?

-If you’re interested in consciously choosing foods that are better than the environment, know that it’s surprisingly simple to do.
-There are a few ways that you can adopt a more sustianable diet at home and help to reduce greenhouse gas emissions and food waste.
+If you’re interested in consciously choosing foods that are better for the environment, know that it’s surprisingly simple to do.
+There are a few ways that you can adopt a more sustainable diet at home and help to reduce greenhouse gas emissions and food waste.

-Reduce Your Meat Consumption: Eating plant-based can look like adding more fresh fruits, vegetables, legumes and whole grains into your diet while minimizing your consumption of sugary, processed and red-meat based foods.
+Reduce Your Meat Consumption: Eating plant-based foods can look like adding more fresh fruits, vegetables, legumes, and whole grains into your diet while minimizing your consumption of sugary, processed, and red-meat-based foods.
 Swap a vegetarian meal for your regular weekday roast.
 Or, enjoy a bean burger recipe instead of a meat-based burger.
-By enjoying plant-based meals here and there you don’t have to feel pressured to change your diet entirely.
-But, you can still make a difference by adapting to a more sustainable diet.
+By enjoying plant-based meals here and there, you don’t have to feel pressured to change your diet entirely.
+But you can still make a difference by adapting to a more sustainable diet.

 57% of greenhouse gas emissions from agriculture come from animal production.

 Being sustainable is complex.
-Which can make it easy to pick and choose solutions that work best for you.
-There are many different factors that contribute to a sustainable diet.
-But, the end goal is to make better choices that positively impact the planet.
-And, to do that it starts with one choice that you can make to live more sustainably.
+This can make it easy to pick and choose solutions that work best for you.
+Many different factors contribute to a sustainable diet.
+But the end goal is to make better choices that positively impact the planet.
+And, to do that, it starts with one choice that you can make to live more sustainably.

 Read more about sustainable eating: